 This fruit can pretty much take on whatever flavor you want it to have.
 Want a curried chutney?
 Add some curry to chopped-up jackfruit, toss in a few raisins and you have a delicious curried chutney packed with nutrition.
 Some versions, such as the green jackfruit, are stringy, making them perfect to add to pulled chicken for a delicious pulled chicken sandwich.
 In fact, many vegans use jackfruit as a meat substitute since it contains a “pulled pork-like” consistency.

 Ripe jackfruit contains a flavor similar to banana and the look of mango but is rather mild.
-Fresh jackfruit is definitely worth trying by itself, but if that doesn’t do much for you, try adding jackfruit to your favorite dishes, pies, jellies, sauces and ice cream.
-The texture of jackfruit reminds me of chicken — and pork for some, though I don’t eat pork — and in Asia, it’s often used as a meat substitute.
+Fresh jackfruit is definitely worth trying by itself, but if that doesn’t do much for you, try adding it to your favorite dishes, pies, jellies, sauces and ice cream.
+The texture of it reminds me of chicken — and pork for some, though I don’t eat pork — and in Asia, it’s often used as a meat substitute.

 Jackfruit can be added to so many different recipes.
 In fact, you can even make BBQ jackfruit sandwich or teriyaki jackfruit!
 Try this jackfruit recipe for starters:

 Jackfruit Cinnamon Bacon